RyanMillerC/clogging/README.rst

     level: WARNING
     max_file_size: 5000
     max_retention: 5
+    ...
   app:
     ...
   ...

 All settings are optional.
-If you erase one or more of the settings in the YAML file, default settings will be used. start_from_yaml does require that you have at least a "clogging" section in your YAML file.
+If you erase one or more of the settings in the YAML file, default settings will be used.
+For a list of available option, see the Options section below. start_from_yaml does require that you have at least a "clogging" section in your YAML file.
 To use clogging without a YAML file, use start_from_args.

 start_from_args
 ~~~~~~~~~~~~~~~